CiderCS3398/CS3398-Cider-S2017/android-RecipeAssistant/README.md

 WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+***testing commit to see if deleting duplicate configurations resolves the issue of multiple notifications per commit***